forthy42/net2o/wiki/squid.md

 BlockChains as of now are replicated; that's the scaling problem mentioned in the bullshit bingo sheet above.
 They also need to be partitioned to gain all the benefits of modern distributed databases.
 Doing the partitioning off-chain is sidestepping the problem instead of solving it.
-Note that the lightning network hints at possible solutions, without being one.
+(Note that the lightning network (LN) hints at possible solutions, without being one.
+The main problem of the LN is that it requires on-chain conflict resolution, and due to the limited amount of on-chain transactions, rogue actors are encouraged to produce so many conflicts that the external arbiter, the BlockChain, collapses under the load, and most conflicts are never resolved.)

 An important design goal for me is to handle massive ammounts of micropayments, because that's an application where I see a legitime need for